Autostrade pledges to rebuild collapsed Italy bridge

 On Tuesday, a 200-metre section of the Morandi viaduct gave way in busy lunchtime traffic, killing at least 38 people and severing the city’s main land link with southern France.

-Autostrade Chief Executive Giovanni Castellucci, holding the firm’s first news conference since the disaster, said a new bridge would be built using funds from the roughly 500 million euros (448.52 million pounds) it had set aside for disaster recovery.
+Autostrade Chief Executive Giovanni Castellucci, holding the firm’s first news conference since the disaster, said a new bridge would be built using funds from the roughly 500 million euros ($572 million) it had set aside for disaster recovery.

 Chairman Fabio Cerchiai also told the news conference that Castellucci would remain in his position.
 A government minister had called on Autostrade top managers to quit over the collapse.